Fall Impressionism

 The old Renault swayed on darkening mountain curves as Jean, my French friend and guide, skillfully descended the last road down into Ornans, a medium size town in the Besancon region of France and the gateway to the scenic Valley de Loue.
 The imagined landscapes remained a mystery until the next day.

-100-year-old “leaning” house in the historic Nahin district, located on the river beside the ancient Nahin Bridge (1607).
+I awoke in Jean’s 100-year-old “leaning” house in the historic Nahin district, located on the river beside the ancient Nahin Bridge (1607).
 Stepping out onto his small balcony, the mist on the Loue River had created a classic scene: luscious river curves in the soft morning light.

-The Artist’s Studio “talk” to the viewer serving as a theatrical introduction.
+A morning visit to Courbet Museum, also perched on the edge of the river, provided a good background to his works, introducing his radical painting and philosophy.
+In an imaginative interactive display, various “characters” pictured in his painting The Artist’s Studio “talk” to the viewer serving as a theatrical introduction.
 My guide informed me that many of the landscape works he painted in the area are covered with a varnish which overtime has become darker than the imagined originals and luminous landscapes surrounding the town.

-With blue sky and plenty of sunshine I was ready to get outside and see some real landscapes and capture my interpretation of the light with my camera instead
+With blue sky and plenty of sunshine I was ready to get outside and see some real landscapes and capture my interpretation of the light with my camera instead of a brush.

 Up on the plateau high above the town and valley is Courbet’s birthplace, La Ferme Courbet, a modernly restored farmhouse structure housing a gallery for guest artists and small concerts and a few overnight rooms for tourists.
 On this warm fall day we sat in the flower and vegetable garden enjoying drinks from the cafe while real cowbells played in the distance.